Dannyelgeek/holbertonschool-web_front_end/accessibility/README.md

 - Form elements must have labels.
 - Links must have discernible text.
 - Zooming and scaling must not be disabled.
+- Heading levels should only increase by one and all page content must be contained by landmarks.